ericyoc/crypto_and_security_principles_poc/README.md

 ## License

 This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.

 ## Disclosure